-Pokeweed can be found throughout the majority of the Continental United States but is far more prevalent in the central and eastern states of the South.
-It is a poisonous weed, related to nightshade, but if prepared for consumption correctly, it is actually considered a delicacy by many denizens of the rural United States.
-In fact, in its cooked form, pokeweed is so popular that many states, especially those in the South, hold yearly festivals in the early spring to commemorate it.
+Pokeweed can be found throughout the majority of the continental United States but is far more prevalent in the central and eastern states of the South.
+It is a poisonous weed, related to nightshade—but if it is prepared for consumption correctly it is actually considered a delicacy by many denizens of the rural U.S. In fact, in its cooked form, pokeweed is so popular that many states, especially those in the South, hold yearly festivals in the early spring to commemorate it.

 The cooked version of this weed is properly referred to as "poke sallet," but like with so many traditions that have survived via word of mouth, the pronunciation can often be found altered, most commonly to "poke salad."
 You might also see it spelled "polk salad" or "polk sallet."
 The "polk" spelling was popularized by a 1968 country/pop song by Tony Joe White called "Polk Salad Annie."

 The term "sallet" is of French origin and refers to a mess of greens cooked until tender.
 For example, cooked spinach could be referred to as a sallet, but raw spinach would be called a salad.
 This distinction is important for reasons that will be elaborated upon later.
 Pokeweed should never be eaten raw.

 In this article, I will give you an overview of the potential dangers of this weed, how and when one might harvest it in relative safety, and then detail a popular way to prepare this dish.

 Raw pokeweed is poisonous.
 It must be cooked to be consumed safely.